openlawteam/tribute-contracts/docs/adapters/GuildKick.md

 The guild kick starts with the other members submitting a kick proposal (function `submitKickProposal`).
 The kick proposal indicates which member should be kicked out.

-A member can not kick himself, and only one kick proposal can be executed at time.
+A member can not kick himself, and only one kick proposal can be executed at a time.
 In addition to that, only members are allowed to create kick proposals, and proposal ids can not be reused.

-The kick proposal gets created, open for voting, and sponsored by the message sender.
+The kick proposal gets created, opens for voting, and sponsored by the message sender.
 The adapter tracks all the kicks that have been executed already by each DAO, and also tracks the current kick that is in progress - this is done to ensure the kicks are executed sequentially per DAO.

 Once the kick proposal has passed, the other members have to start the actual guild kick process (function `processProposal`).
-In this process the kicked member has its shares converted to loot, which removes his voting power, and after that the kicked member put in jail, so he can not perform any other actions in the DAO.
-After that, the kick proposal gets updated to In Progress, and the kicked member still does not have received his funds yet.
+In this process the kicked member has its shares converted to loot, which removes his voting power, and after that the kicked member is put in jail, so he can not perform any other actions in the DAO.
+After that, the kick proposal gets updated to `In Progress`, and the kicked member does not receive his funds yet.

-While the kicked member is in jail, anyone can trigger the internal transfer process to release the funds of the kicked member, to do that the one just need to execute the rage kick process (function `rageKick`).
+While the kicked member is in jail, anyone can trigger the internal transfer process to release the funds of the kicked member.
+To do that, one just needs to execute the rage kick process (function `rageKick`).

-The rage kick process is the only alternative for a kicked member to receive his funds, it checks the historical guild balance (when the guild kick proposal was processed) to calculate the fair amount of funds to return to the kicked member.
+The rage kick process is the only alternative for a kicked member to receive his funds.
+It checks the historical guild balance (when the guild kick proposal was processed) to calculate the fair amount of funds to return to the kicked member.
 It is important to mention that this process might be executed in multiple steps, because it relies on the number of tokens available in the bank.
-The funds are internally transfered from the Guild bank to the kicked member's account, so the member can withdraw the funds later on using the Withdraw Adapter.
+The funds are internally transferred from the Guild bank to the kicked member's account, so the member can withdraw the funds later on using the Withdraw Adapter.
 At the end of the process, after all the transfers were completed with success for all available tokens, the kicked member's loot are burned and the member is removed from jail - because he is not an active member anymore.
 During the rage kick process, only loot is burned because the shares were already converted to loot during the `processProposal` step.

 ## Adapter configuration